 SOP Code Effective Date Summary of Changes

 SOP107.001 15-Sept-2014 Original version

 SOP107.002 08-Mar-2016 No revisions needed

 SOP107.003 08-Oct-2019 No revisions needed

+SOP107.004 15-May-2023 No revisions needed

-Title Standard Operating Procedures Maintenance
+Title Standard Operating Procedures Maintenance by Network of Networks and CAREB

-SOP Code 108.003
+SOP Code 108.004

-Effective Date 08-Oct-2019
+Effective Date 15-May-2023

 This standard operating procedure (SOP) describes the processes for establishing and maintaining written SOPs.
 The purpose of having written SOPs is to promote quality and consistency in the ethics review process; ensure compliance with the principles, guidelines and regulations applicable to the ethics review and oversight of research involving humans; and facilitate training of new personnel.
+The REB SOPs are prepared and distributed by N2.

-This SOP pertains to Research Ethics Boards (REB) that review human participant research in compliance with applicable regulations and guidelines.
+The REB SOPs are made available to Research Ethics Boards (REB) that review human participant research in compliance with applicable regulations and guidelines.

-All REB members and REB Office Personnel are responsible for ensuring that the requirements of this SOP are met.
+The N2/CAREB REB SOP Committee is responsible for developing and maintaining this set of SOPs to ensure that the requirements of this SOP are met.